Protect your Android against viruses and malware with Avast One

 Windows 10 (and Windows 11) includes a free antivirus application that promises to protect your computer against malware, but is Windows Defender good enough to keep you totally safe?
 In some cases, it might be — but you’ll get more comprehensive protection with dedicated security and privacy tools.
 Read on to learn what Defender does well and where it falls short, and why you should strengthen your online defenses with privacy and security software like Avast One.

 Windows Defender — now known as Microsoft Defender — is an anti-malware program that is built into Windows 10 and 11.
 It is freely updated, no annual subscription is needed, and it’s backed by Microsoft.

 Historically, Microsoft has offered Defender as a backup to full-suite security products like Avast One.
 Avast works closely with Microsoft as a top partner in the Microsoft Virus Initiative (MVI), with both companies collaborating to test each other’s anti-malware tools.

 If you have an antivirus product installed, Windows Defender switches to standby mode while your primary tool gets the job done.
 Otherwise, without a recognized antivirus program, Windows Defender steps up and assumes the role of primary security application.
-Without question, Windows users have always needed an application to protect against computer viruses, spyware, and other malware.
+Without question, Windows users have always needed an application to protect against computer viruses, spyware, and other types of malware.